Dr. Sudesh Mujumdar discusses State of Evansville’s Economy at the Chamber’s 2018 Economic Outlook Luncheon

 The Indiana Chamber of Commerce (Southwest) hosts an annual event – The Economic Outlook Luncheon - where an invited group of panelists discusses the economic outlook for the global, national, Indiana, and Evansville economies.

 Photo credit: Evansville Chamber of Commerce

 Dr. Sudesh Mujumdar, chair of economics and marketing and professor of economics, served on this year’s panel and made the following key points about the Evansville economy:

-- The actual unemployment rate for the Evansville area for 2018 (3.0%) turned out be lower than the forecast (3.4%) driven, largely, by a higher than expected robust growth in the national economy.
+- The actual unemployment rate for the Evansville area for 2018 (3.0%) turned out to be lower than the forecast (3.4%) driven, largely, by a higher-than-expected robust growth in the national economy.

 Published November 30, 2018